GMO VenturePartners | Silicon Valley Lab

 Okay then, we should go right ahead and fully leverage Silicon Valley.

 Indeed, Silicon Valley is needed by Japan, Asia, and by Singapore.
 But in addition to that, this place should be used more for our own global expansion.

-GMO VenturePartners invests in companies like mercari and Kaizen, initially those whose key market had been Japan.
+GMO VenturePartners invests in a total of six companies like Mercari and Kaizen, initially those whose key market had been Japan.

 Those of them who are able to leverage this “lab of the world” are expected to take major leaps to expand in the world.

 While I regret that I’m unable to write about the methods in the U.S. for developing services, the marketing procedures, or how KPIs differ from those in Japan, we were able to verify an important factor that may be described as “the three major points for a product from Japan to compete in the US.”
 People who practice in real life are, naturally, different.

 Although President Sudo had been away, I paid a visit to Kaizen’s San Francisco office.
 Starting from scratch, it has already grown to this size.
 It is steadily developing a sales structure that will cover the entire United States.

 Six months after the previous batch of YC graduations.

 While the team is small in size, it gives an impression of fast growth that is apparent from its high standards of engineering skills and steady achievement of corporate sales.
 They initiate comprehensive sales efforts to their target hotels and have captured steady demand for big contracts in the “Bay Area, the leading market of the world”—though they aren’t Japanese…

 This is a person who’s taken a steady first step in this traditional area for joint creations.
 I’m afraid I can’t give away the company name.
 Look forward to his work.